When a call is received...

 - when needed, guardianship proceedings or nursing home placement;

 - emergency responses for housing, food, physical and mental health services.

-The older person has the right to accept or decline services.
+The adult with disabilities or senior has the right to accept or decline services.

-As an adult, a competent older person may refuse an assessment and may refuse all services and interventions.
-This is called the client’s right to selfdetermination, upon which the Elder Abuse and Neglect program is based.
+As an adult, a competent older person or a person with disabilities may refuse an assessment and may refuse all services and interventions.
+This is called the client’s right to selfdetermination, upon which the Adult Protective Services program is based.
 No decisions are made about a competent adult without that adult’s involvement and consent.
 Every effort is made to keep the person in his or her home.

-Where a client has dementia or another form of cognitive impairment, the Elder Abuse Program works to assess the situation and to provide services as needed.
-In some cases, the Elder Abuse Provider Agency petitions the court for guardianship in order to insure that the client’s needs are met.
+Where a client has dementia or another form of cognitive impairment, the program works to assess the situation and to provide services as needed.
+In some cases, the provider agency petitions the court for guardianship in order to insure that the client’s needs are met.

 Guardianship and nursing home placement are always the last resort.

 Some files on this site are in Adobe Acrobat PDF format.
 You may download a FREE copy of Adobe Acrobat by clicking the logo below.